odhran-kainos/blog/post/26 - FastParse 1.0: Past, Present & Future.md

-This particular library has many shortcomings: performance was poor, error reporting wasn't great, and it used far more cryptic operators (`~>`, `<~`, `^^`, `^^^`, ...) than was really necessary.
+This particular library has many shortcomings: performance was poor, error reporting wasn't great, and it used far more cryptic operators (`~>`, `<~`, `^^`, `^^^`, ...) than was really necessary, it's `.log` debugger wasn't as useful as it could have been.
 Although I was certainly not uses the library optimally, my parsers built using this library were slow enough that even my relatively small test suite with a few thousand lines of input was taking multiple seconds to parse.
 That definitely wouldn't work for many non-toy use cases!

 The XMLite project hasn't gone anywhere (yet) but that was my first experience with the concept of "Parser Combinators", and I thought they were really cool.